-Assistant Professor of Engineering Education
+Assistant Professor of Engineering and Computing Education

 Office: EC 1270

 Trina Fletcher has an interdisciplinary background with both her education and full-time experiences.
-Fletcher holds a doctorate in engineering education from Purdue University and has industry experience including roles with Johnson & Johnson, Eaton Corporation and serving as the director of pre-college initiatives for the National Society of Black Engineers (NSBE).
+Fletcher holds a doctorate in engineering education from Purdue University and has industry experience, including roles with Johnson & Johnson, Eaton Corporation and serving as the director of pre-college initiatives for the National Society of Black Engineers (NSBE).

 Faculty Fellow, Division of Diversity, Equity and Inclusion (DEI)

 Affiliate Faculty, African & African Diaspora Studies Program, Steven J. Green School of International & Public Affairs